lsst-sitcom/sitcomtn-037/index.rst

    - How to alert a user, specifically an operator, that an artifact is available for viewing (with a level of urgency attached)

-Useful trainings, but arguably out of FAFF scope also include trainings in preparing for an observation, writing SAL scripts, and operating the telescope via LOVE.
+Useful trainings, but arguably out of FAFF scope, include: preparing for an observation, writing SAL scripts, and operating the observatory via LOVE.
-Also out of scope, but useful to commissioning personnel, are the writing of modules and/or pieces of code that can be added to the Science Pipelines to support FAFF needs, for example, using the analysis_tools package to create science performance metrics and diagnostic plots, or adding additional data quality statistics to SFP.
+Also out of scope, but useful to commissioning personnel, are the writing of modules and/or pieces of code that can be added to the Science Pipelines to support FAFF needs.
+For example, using the analysis_tools package to create science performance metrics and diagnostic plots, or adding additional data quality statistics to SFP.

 .. _Deliverable 9: